Our First Boat, Sunshine.

-Sunshine is a Freedom 30/32, built in 1986 by Tillotson Pearson in Portsmouth, Rhode Island and is hull number eight of the Freedom 30 line.
-TPI as the company is now called, turned out to be very good at building in fiberglass and went on to be a leader in the field of wind energy.
+Sunshine, our first boat, is a Freedom 30/32, built in 1986 by Tillotson Pearson in Portsmouth, Rhode Island and is hull number eight of the Freedom 30 line.
+TPI as the company is now called, turned out to be very good at building in fiberglass and carbon fiber, and went on to be a leader in the field of wind energy.

 A few years later, the original owner took Sunshine back to the yard to have a sugar scoop transom extension added, making her 32 feet long.
 This amazing addition became standard for both the 30 and the 36, creating two new boats in the Freedom lineup, the 32 and the 38.

 Our Ship Comes In

 We bought Sunshine in 2012 from the owner’s estate.
 She’d been languishing at the back of the boatyard for a few years and was in rough shape.
 We worked full time for four months to get her ready to go in the water again.
 You’ll find many of those projects detailed in the pages of Tidal Life.
 We splashed her December 5, 2012, a crazy time to launch a boat in Boston.
 We’ve been doing things backwards ever since.
 Several of those adventures are chronicled here as well.